 Important: Stay covered!
 Are you enrolled in Apple Health (Medicaid) coverage?
 Make sure your address and phone number are up to date so you can stay enrolled.
 Report a change.

 Adult abuse and neglect reporting - Adult Protective Services (APS)

 Purpose: To explain what is Adult Protective Services and how to refer to APS.

 For more information on Mandated Reporter Timing

-- When a mandated reporter has reasonable cause to believe that abandonment, abuse, financial exploitation, or neglect of a vulnerable adult has occured, he or she must immediately submit a report to the department.
+- When a mandated reporter has reasonable cause to believe that abandonment, abuse, financial exploitation, or neglect of a vulnerable adult has occurred, he or she must immediately submit a report to the department.

 - Suspected sexual assault shall immediately be reported to the appropriate law enforcement agency and to the department.

 - If suspected physical assault has occurred, or there is reasonable cause to believe that an act has caused fear of imminent harm, a report shall immediately be reported to the department, and law enforcement.
 There are circumstances where a report to law enforcement is not required, see RCW 74.34.035.